- The Importance of Interviewing Multiple Real Estate Agents

 Real estate is an industry that allows for growth only by closing more deals.
 While experience is necessary, it isn’t the main path to moving up within this industry – it is having an effective, repeatable mode of operation.

 It is astonishing to know that in real estate, 6% of agents and agencies manage to make more sales than the rest of the 94%.
 The systems they use to market homes and close deals are the biggest things that separate these two groups.
+Choosing the right real estate agent can significantly impact how quickly your property sells and the final sale price, as their strategies and advice play a direct role in a successful property sells.

 When you interview multiple realtors, you can identify the selling agents using a well-rehearsed strategy.
-You will also find agents with a broader perspective and a more comprehensive operation model
+You will also find agents with a broader perspective and a more comprehensive operation model.

 During the interview, if you want to know if the realtor has a well-rehearsed strategy, ask questions like: “What makes your home selling/buying process more effective than others?”